CHARAN-NALAKALASALA/CharanProject/README.md

 By using “Details.cshtml and ActionResult Details” I have added the link “Detail” on every row

- when you click on the corresponding row it will take “product_id” as a parameter and display the corresponding Product details on the pop-up window(without loading or navigating to the new page)
+ when you click on the corresponding row it will take “product_id” as a parameter and it will display the corresponding Product details on the pop-up window(without loading or navigating to the new page)

 I have added another button “Delete” in each row to delete the data by passing product_id as parameter.